 September was warmer than usual

-According to the statistics of the Finnish Meteorological Institute, the average temperature in September ranged from little over 13 degrees on the south-west coast to around 6 degrees in the north of Finnish Lapland.
-This was already the eleventh consecutive September that was warmer than average.
-Last time September was colder than average was in 2008, with 1981–2010 as the reference period.
+According to the figures of the Finnish Meteorological Institute, the mean temperature for September was higher than normal throughout the country.
+The average temperature varied from approximately 14°C on the southern and southwestern coast to just over 6°C in the north-west of Finnish Lapland.
+Generally, the deviation from the long-term average was 1–2 degrees.
+The biggest deviation was in the western part of the country, where September was unusually warm.
+Similar conditions happen less than once every 10 years.
+This was already the 12th consecutive September that was warmer than average.
+Last time September was colder than average was in 2008.
+The reference period is 1981–2010.

 The highest temperature of the month, 23.5 degrees, was recorded at the Tulkkila observation station in Kokemäki on 27 September.
 The lowest temperature of the month, -7.1 degrees was recorded at the Lompolonvuoma observation station in Kittilä on the same date.